Where Camels Become Beauty Queens: Inside Mongolia's Biggest Camel Festival

 When visiting a herder, it's customary to be offered milk tea.
 "Since old times," he says holding a silver bowl, "Mongolians would carry their own cup."

 Enkhbaatar and Dulamsuren will showcase two of their most gentle camels, Mashan Huren and Hos Yagaan.
-Translated, that means "Floppy Brown One" and "Double Pink."
+Translated, that means "floppy brown one" and "double pink."
 Their Chewbacca-colored hair, which hangs like a beard, is brushed.
 Their humps are draped in gold fringe.
 A harness is kept in place with a nose peg.

 Bactrian camels were domesticated thousands of years ago to carry goods and people across Asia.
-Adapted for desert conditions, the camels can perform Olympic-like feats: carry over 400 pounds on long journeys, withstand 100 degrees Fahrenheit summers and -20 degrees winters, and when nourished, can go without eating and drinking for weeks.
+Adapted for desert conditions, the camels can perform Olympic-like feats: carry over 400 pounds on long journeys, withstand 100-degree Fahrenheit summers and -20-degree winters and, when nourished, go without eating and drinking for weeks.
 Their humps act as fat reserves for energy.

 The camels kneel down so Enkhbaatar and Dulamsuren can climb atop.
-They enter the festival grounds, a dusty square cleared of camels and spectators now packing the perimeter.
+They enter the festival grounds, a dusty square cleared of camels with spectators now packing the perimeter.
 Music swells over the loudspeaker.
 After a burst of applause, the pageant begins.

-When it's their turn, the couple rides proudly across the square.
+When it's their turn, the couple ride proudly across the square.
 The beards of their camels billow.
 Everyone is taking their picture, which matters more to the couple than winning.
 Enkhbaatar wants future generations — his grandchildren included — to have photographic proof of their lifestyle.

 "Since no one lives forever, I wanted to leave our pictures behind for future generations and my descendants," he says, "so they can feel proud.
 That's what we were thinking when we decided to participate in this contest."

-The judges won't announce the winners until the following day.
+The judges don't announce the winners until the following day.
 But there's plenty to do at the Thousand Camel Festival until then.
 Herders sell fermented camel milk, alongside camel toys stitched from felt.
 Sporting events — like the camel polo tournament and camel race — continue into the afternoon.
-In 2016, the festival broke the Guinness World Record for largest camel race.
+In 2016, the festival broke a mark recognized by the Guinness World Records for largest camel race.
 Over 1,100 camels crossed the finish line.

 Why this regional craze for the two-humped creature?
 The origin story is intertwined with Mongolia's transition to democracy.